+Oddly, the rather blank, stoic Django is the least interesting character in this violent, somewhat uneven film.
 In his previous film, Inglourious Basterds, Quentin Tarantino told a masterfully sprawling story of WWII, bending history willy-nilly to find a more truthful center.
 DJANGO UNCHAINED is even longer and more sprawling but with a much simpler story and themes.
 It doesn't quite fit.
 The movie has long, flabby stretches that scream for the cutting-room floor, while the bursts of violence often feel outsized and misplaced.
-And it doesn't help that the rather blank, stoic Django is the least interesting character.

 But occasionally the movie unexpectedly slips into brilliance.
 These moments are mostly centered around talking and negotiating, which also explains why the quiet hero doesn't always work.
 But actors Waltz, DiCaprio, and Jackson are all mesmerizing on more than one occasion.
 Somehow, Django Unchained finally manages to raise some interesting questions, mainly about slavery and how it has historically been depicted (or not depicted) in movies.